ducarme/springable/docs/creating_the_spring_model_csv_file.md

 PATH SPRINGS
 0-2-1, 1.0
 ```
->A linear line spring is defined.
+>A linear path spring is defined.
 The tension it creates will be determined by the difference between its current and natural lengths.
 The displacement versus tension relation is defined by the spring constant set to `1.0`.
 Here, no natural length was provided, so the natural length will be automatically set to
 the length of the polygonal chain defined by the nodes `0`, `2`, and `1` as defined in the section `NODES`.